A Systematic Approach

-If you have an analytical mind and are skilled in problem solving and systematic thinking, you are ready to use those skills to help and improve the world.
-Whether you’re interested in health care, business, manufacturing, education, government, or economics, there is a place for systems in your education.
+Systems people have an analytical mind and are skilled in problem solving and systematic thinking.
+They use their skills in health care, businesses, manufacturing, education, government, and virtually every economic sector.